-HP's ZBook Studio G3 is a powerful Windows workstation you can take with you.
-The system is extremely thin and light considering its beefed-up performance, which can handle the most graphically demanding workloads.
-You also get a sleek, sturdy design and solid security credentials.
-But starting at $1,999, it's a bit on the pricey side compared with rival workstations.
+HP's ZBook Studio G3 is a powerful workstation you can actually take with you.
+That’s because the system is pretty thin and light for a PC with such beefed-up hardware.
+Plus, the ZBook -- reviewed at $2,651 and starting at $1,399 -- can handle the most graphically demanding workloads, and features a sleek, sturdy design and solid security credentials.